Skip to main content

 What are multinational contracts?

-A multinational contract is a multi-jurisdictional policy designed to provide coverage for a policyholder’s worldwide exposures.
-To be compliant, the insured and insurer must adhere to the laws, regulations, and tax obligations in all territories where there is a risk location.
-The Risk Locator Tool houses thousands of risk location rules and can be used by Lloyd’s market participants to determine the risk location(s) under a multinational contract.
-If the regulatory rules of more than one territory apply with contradictory effect, a common-sense approach is necessary, and the underwriter should ensure arrangements provide appropriate protection to the insured.
+Further information on identifying regulatory and tax risk locations, please refer to Market Bulletin Y5325.
+The Risk Locator Tool also provides risk location rules and can be used by Lloyd’s market participants to determine the risk location(s) under a multinational contract.
+If the regulatory rules of more than one territory apply with contradictory effect, a reasonable approach is necessary, and the underwriter should ensure arrangements provide appropriate protection to the insured.

 Taxes and parafiscal charges under a multinational contract